tshaddix/react-giphy-selector/README.md

 Here are all the props available for styling the component:

 - `containerClassName?: string`: Additional `className` for the main container of the component.
-- `containerStyle?: string`: Additional `className` for the main container of the component.
+- `containerStyle?: object`: A style object to add to the main div container.
+No default applued.
 - `queryFormClassName?: string`: Additional `className` for the query form section of the component.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormInputClassName?: string`: Additional `className` for the text input in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormSubmitClassName?: string`: Additional `className` for the submit button in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.